 It is your share of the property price upside.
-When the property price goes up you get some money back when you exit.
-If you buy the property, this money are a discount on the price you pay for the property; if you choose not to buy you can cash out the amount in the wallet.
-Your adjoin agreement will specify exactly how much you receive under each scenario.
+When the property price goes above the minimum pre-agreed price you get money in your wallet.
+If you buy the property, this money are a discount on the price you pay for the property.
+Your adjoin tenancy agreement will specify exactly how much you receive under each scenario.
 No surprises.

-What happens to the adjoin wallet if the property price doesn’t grow?
+What happens to the adjoin wallet if the property price doesn’t grow above the minimum?

 Who owns the house in adjoin?

 No. You can exit our scheme at any point.
 When you exit you can buy, if after an initial period, or simply leave.
-There are exit fees which decrease over time, this means those fees are higher in year 1 than at the end, say year 12.
+There may be exit fees, which you now at the beginning of the lease.

 What homes are eligible?